iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.3/report.md

 > The app used to check for exposures twice a day, no Im lucky if I get an exposure check once every other week.....plus if no location is needed, why wont it check for exposures without location turned on?
 Also it keeps turning off my location.<br> :date: __2021-04-24 06:27:45__

 > It's stopped checking exposures.
 I followed the instructions to troubleshoot, still snake eyes.
 Deleting and using the dc app.<br> :date: __2021-04-22 03:11:32__

-> Doesn't update and check for exposures.
-What's the point of this app?
-Uninstalling.<br> :date: __2021-04-21 18:34:54__

-> Contact tracing is unscientific and a vehicle for evil.
-This is a narc database for communist Karen's.
-Grow a pair and live your lives.
-Quit destroying our society with your fear mongering.<br> :date: __2021-04-20 04:51:14__

-> Stopped checking exposure in January<br> :date: __2021-04-19 05:48:10__